3rd Sunday in Lent

 Just these lines, my friends …

-Update on Plans for General Conference of The United Methodist Church
+Update on Postponement of The United Methodist Church General Conference and Protocol

 This Sunday in Worship

-And now, as always, during these chaotic, uncertain, perilous and hopeful days, remember … God does God’s best work in moments like this.
+And now, as always, during these uncertain and yet, hopeful days, remember … God does God’s best work in moments like this.

 Dr. Charles (Chuck) W. Wilson II